Making sensible retailer choices to help you to sell books online.

 Use an aggregator or go direct?

-If you publish directly with retailers, you will gain a slightly higher royalty, as you won’t be paying a cut to an aggregator.
+But if you publish directly with retailers, you will gain a slightly higher royalty, as you won’t be paying a cut to an aggregator.

 However, your royalty payments will be split, and might also be affected by minimum earnings payments.